johnmathewunikie/sched-doc-work/Documentation/scheduler/cfs-overview.rst

 -------

 Linux 2.6.23 introduced a modular scheduler core and a Completely Fair Scheduler (CFS) implemented as a scheduling module.
-Scheduler has been improving since kernel version 2.4.
+Linux has been improving since kernel version 2.4.
 In kernel 2.4  there was one running queue for all processes.
 During every schedule the queue was locked and every task time-slice was update.
 This implementation